dylanhand/dylanhand.com/_releases/sole.md

 title: Sole by Rotaris & Dylan Hand
 description: Dedicated to all you sickos out there
 image: 'sole.jpg'
+image_alt: 'Sole cover art: a picture of a tissue box'
 artists:
     - Rotaris
     - Dylan Hand